Awards

 Selection Criteria: Active and innovative early-career achievement in library, archival or curatorial services.
 This may include developing specialized services for faculty and students, improving access to information, or efficiently managing the library and archival resources (staff, space, funding, collections).

-Please submit nomination materials with the librarian awards nomination form.
-The deadline for the 2023 award cycle is May 9, 2023.
+Please submit nomination materials at the Faculty Senate awards nomination page.
+The deadline for the 2026 award cycle is May 6, 2026.

 - A statement of the nominee’s achievements in library, archival or curatorial activities.
 (Required)